Try Transformer for Snowflake

 - As you develop the pipeline, use the Trash destination with data preview to see if the pipeline processes data as expected.
 For more information about data preview, see the Control Hub documentation.

-- Explore advanced features
+- Explore useful features

 -